MollyOuma/design/design.md

 + FEATURES

     +  Authentication requirement
-        + sign up user (therapist, parent, therapist) using local credentials but in our case the admin can provide the user with login credentials.
+        + sign up user (Caregiver, parent) using local credentials but in our case the admin can provide the user with login credentials.
         + reset user password
         + change user password

     + Authorization requirements

         + Admin role
-            + should manage the therapists, medical records and payment records
+            + should manage the caregivers, medical records and payment records
             + should be able to view all patients and all the records in the system

-        + Therapist role
+        + Caregiver role
             + should add and update child
             + should view child details
             + create medical records